dandalpiaz/flask-linux-guide/README.md

 ```

 And then check the syntax, `sudo nginx -t` and reload `sudo service nginx reload`.

+### References

+Miguel Grinberg's [Flask Mega Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xvii-deployment-on-linux) was referenced for parts of these server configurations.

 ## Other Services, Extensions, etc.